 Black volcanic sand.

-I could have easily spent all day just wandering among the icebergs.
+I could have easily spent all day just wandering amongst the icebergs.

 Some of my friends rented cars and drove around Iceland, which they recommended I do when I asked for pointers for my trip.
 But since it was just me, it made more sense to book the tours.
 And in cases like this, I don't think I would have stumbled upon a whole beach of icebergs if I drove myself, so it was well worth it to book a tour.